DefiPanda/triangletech/README.md

 What triangletech have?
 ---
 A calender that user can CRUD events, a simple but beautiful calendar UI, and the script to auto discover and add tech/startup events through Meetup and Eventbrite APIs.

+Support this project
+---
+Help us make this project viable through tipping!
+[Link to my gittip profile.](https://www.gittip.com/jw2013/)

 Contribute to this repo
 ---